thelovelab/tximeta/README.md

 Sailfish.

-The key idea within `tximeta` is to store a *signature* of the transcriptome sequence itself using a hash function, computed and stored by the `index` and `quant` functions of Salmon and Sailfish.
+The key idea within `tximeta` is to store a *signature* of the transcriptome sequence itself using the SHA256 hash, computed and stored by the `index` and `quant` functions of Salmon and Sailfish.
 This signature acts as the identifying information for later building out rich annotations and metadata in the background, on